tihomirahristozova/model/jobs/J30777-documents-document-state-change.md

 -  In 'Conditions' we have to choose and specify the right **combination** of criteria which will filter the desired set of documents among all documents in the system.
 <br>Commonly used filters would be:

-    - Document.
-Void = false - the job will exclude voided documents.
+    - Document.Void = false - the job will exclude voided documents.
     - Document.Entity Name - the job will be executed for all documents of this Entity e.g. 'Sales Orders'.
     - Document.Document Type - the job will be executed for all documents of this Document Type/s.
     - Document.State - the job will be executed for all documents with this Document State.